MyMemoryChat/LLM_agent/prompt_template/USER_ANSWER/USER_ANSWER.md

     Answer:
     {{
-        'message': A and B’s trip to Paris for New Year's 2025 was nothing short of magical.
-Standing atop the Eiffel Tower, with snowflakes settling in A’s hair and B’s cheeks flushed from the cold, they took in the breathtaking view of the Trocadéro—a moment destined to become an unforgettable memory. 😌 Adding to the significance, the trip coincided with A’s birthday and the completion of her thesis, making it a perfect celebration of her accomplishments., 'images': ['./images/picture1.jpg']
+        "message": "A and B’s trip to Paris for New Year's 2025 was nothing short of magical.
+Standing atop the Eiffel Tower, with snowflakes settling in A’s hair and B’s cheeks flushed from the cold, they took in the breathtaking view of the Trocadéro—a moment destined to become an unforgettable memory. 😌 Adding to the significance, the trip coincided with A’s birthday and the completion of her thesis, making it a perfect celebration of her accomplishments.", "images": ["./images/picture1.jpg"]
     }}
+    End